 Why it’s so awesome: The Cu Chi Tunnels are a series of underground tunnels and chambers which stretch for 30km outside of the city and they were used by the Vietcong guerrillas during the Vietnam War.
 You can actually crawl through these tunnels now and experience what it must have been like during that time which is an extreme and viscerally important experience.

 What to do there: Don’t even think about exploring these tunnels if you have claustrophobia as they are very small and dark and frightening even if you don’t have trouble with tight spaces.
-But if you’re feeling brave and want to experience this little slice of history, take the time to immerse yourself in what it must have been like for those fighters during the Tet offensive when you travel to Ho Chi Minh.
+But if you’re feeling brave and want to experience this little slice of history when you visit Ho Chi Minh City, take the time to immerse yourself in what it must have been like for those fighters during the war.

 #8 – Notre Dame Cathedral